bryana

 Unwinding yarn based on tilt count was inconsistent due to different stitch types and motion patterns

-Wind new yarn onto spool when yarn runs out
+User winds new yarn onto spool when yarn runs out

 Pressing button will reverse motor direction and potentiometer will change winding speed